British Wheelchair Basketball

 British Wheelchair Basketball (BWB), formerly named the Great Britain Wheelchair Basketball Association, is a non-profit organisation and the governing body for wheelchair basketball in Great Britain.
 The organisation represents Great Britain in the IWBF and the women's and the men's national wheelchair basketball team in the British Paralympic Association.

 The organisation is responsible for the selection and training of the team that represent Great Britain in international tournaments, including the World Championships and Games of the Paralympiad and the qualifiers therefore, as well as for the promotion of the sport amongst prospective players, spectators, and fans.

+During the International tournament August 16 2025, ahead of a match at the Wheelchair Basketball Nations Cup in Cologne, the British Team turned their backs on their Israeli opponents during the playing of the Israeli National Anthem.
+The Great Britain Wheelchair Basketball Association has issued an apology for the team's behaviour.